intel/CPU-Manager-for-Kubernetes/README.md

 ## Installation

-A running docker daemon (tested with 1.12.1) (with permissions for the current user to issue docker commands) is required before running:
+A running docker daemon (with permissions for the current user to issue docker commands) is required before running:

 ```bash
 make